 We will arrange to speak with you and if we are satisfied that there are grounds for a claim, we will manage the case on a No Win No Fee basis.
 If we do not win your case, you won’t pay towards our legal fees.

 We will also arrange for a surveyor to inspect your premises for defects.

 We will quantify your claim, obtaining medical evidence to support your case.

 If your property has fallen into disrepair, you are entitled to have those repairs carried out at your Landlord’s cost.

-Some Landlords will agree to compensate you and rectify the premises, in which case we will have it re-inspected to ensure the work has been done, the property is now moisture free and fit for habitation.
+Some Landlords will agree to compensate you and rectify the premises, in which case we will have it re-inspected to ensure the work has been done correctly and that the property is now fit for habitation.

-If there is a failure of your Landlord to cooperate and comply with responsibilities, we will apply to the court for an order, requiring the Landlord to repair the property to an adequate standard.
+If your Landlord fails to cooperate and comply with responsibilities, we will apply to the court for an order, requiring the Landlord to repair the property to an adequate standard.
 We will also seek housing disrepair compensation and legal costs.

-If we consider you to have a good case, we will pursue our claim on a No Win No Fee basis so if we do not win, you pay nothing.
+If we consider you to have a good case, we will pursue our claim on a No Win No Fee basis so if we do not win, you pay nothing towards our legal fees.

 Call KLS Law on 0800 015 1470 or submit an enquiry or request a call back below, and a member of our friendly legal team will be in touch as soon as possible.